 This might sound like a no-brainer but you’d be surprised to know that there are lots of cases where a hiking trip became a fight for survival as temperature soares, water supply ran low and dehydration ensues.
 Thus:

 - Always make sure you bring enough water for a hike.

 - Bring a portable filtration device.

-- Drink plenty of water before your hike.
+- Drink plenty of water before your hike and after your hike.

 You surely would not want your trip to be ruined just because of dehydration.

-Another item that sounded rings the “Duh” sound but our advice; Bring food for your hiking trip.
+Another item that sounded rings the “Duh” sound but our advice; Bring food or at least snacks for your hiking trip.
 Here are some tips as to what kind of food to bring.

 - Taste – If you think its delicious, it’s probably suitable for you.
 Pick food that is light enough yet tasty.
 You wouldn’t want to eat anything that doesn’t suit your taste.

 - Calorie – A bit scientific here but hikes tend to be energy consuming.
 Forget any diet routine that you’re going through for a moment and bring food that is high in energy content; the Calorie count because you’ll need all the help you can get to pull through.